 This training includes topics such as: Programme Planning, Practical Skills, International Scouting, Skills of Leadership and Running Safe Activities.
 Training is usually done in training courses held at regular intervals on island.
 However, training for some modules may be available on-line, via interactive video webinars (or similar).
 Advice on this training can be obtained from your Group Scout Leader, Training Advisor, or the Island Training Manager.

 There are a number of opportunities to do this training online.
-Here are several sites that welcome leaders from the Man:
+Here are several sites that welcome leaders from the Isle of Man: